Available Now: The Fratello × Straum Jan Mayen Limited Edition

 With excellent watch design, the little details make all the difference.
 For example, the relationship between the indices and the hands often gets neglected.
 These are two stalwarts of nearly every watch dial, but how often do we take a moment to truly appreciate them together as a single entity?
 Given their continuous interaction, it’s essential to consider them as one harmonious unit.
 If you examine the Jan Mayen collection closely, you’ll see that the hand shape is a seamless extension of the indices.
 All three hands and indices exhibit a harmonious design with the same contour and profile.

 With the folded facets of the Opphav’s handset now gone, the Jan Mayen boasts a sleek and luxurious singular curve.
 This curve is much harder to produce, and it is a testament to the high-end construction of the watch.
-Furthermore, the curve accentuates the rhodium-plated finish, resulting in smoother reflections and better interaction with the light.
+Furthermore, the curve accentuates the hands, resulting in smoother reflections and better interaction with the light.
 Additionally, the seconds hand’s counterweight matches the smaller lumed section on the minute hand, adding an extra flair of elegance.
 When these two hands overlay each other, the perfect alignment creates a pleasing aesthetic and showcases the attention given to every detail in this watch.